Dynamic self-loops in networks of passive and active binary elements

 \subsection{Preventing $L=4$ self-loops}

-We note that the condition to prevent $L=4$ self-loops consists in a simple and a complex part, and we refer to the simple part - $c_{ij} c_{ji} >0$ for all pairs $(i,j)$ - as the condition of weak asymmetry.
-This simple condition is sufficient to guarantee the absence of $L\!=\!4$ self-loops for any system size, although, as there are other parts in hysteron parameter space where such self-loops are prevented - it is overly restrictive.
+We note that the condition to prevent $L=4$ self-loops consists of a simple and a complex part, and we refer to the simple part - $c_{ij} c_{ji} >0$ for all pairs $(i,j)$ - as the condition of weak asymmetry.
+This simple condition is sufficient to guarantee the absence of $L\!=\!4$ self-loops for any system size, although, as there are other parts in hysteron parameter space where such self-loops are prohibited - it is overly restrictive.